farshadnick/public-monitoring/REBRANDING_SUMMARY.md

-# ✅ GuardianEye - Rebranding Complete
+# ✅ Watcher - Rebranding Complete

 ## Overview
-The project has been successfully rebranded from "UptimeMonitor" to **GuardianEye** and all technology-specific references and hints have been removed from user-facing content.
+The project has been successfully rebranded from "UptimeMonitor" to **Watcher** and all technology-specific references and hints have been removed from user-facing content.

 ---